 In particular, we will not be liable for loss of profits, sales, business, or revenue; business interruption; loss of anticipated savings; loss of business opportunity, goodwill or reputation; or an indirect or consequential loss or damage.

+6.3 No content guarantees.
 We make no guarantee as to the quality of the content on ScholarSite and its suitability for your individual purposes, and will not be liable in the event you do not undertake your own prior due diligence.

+7.1 Where do we issue notices to you?
 We will issue all notices to you via ScholarSite save for any that will materially impact your rights or your use of ScholarSite which we will email to you, via the email you use to subscribe to ScholarSite.

 7.2 Complaints and legal disputes.
 Where you have any complaints, are subject to insolvency (or similar) proceedings or wish to issue legal proceedings against us, you should send notice of these to us using our contact form.

+8.1 What laws apply to these Terms?
 These Terms are governed by English law and you can bring legal proceedings in the English courts.
 If you live in Scotland you can bring legal proceedings in either the Scottish or the English courts.
 If you live in Northern Ireland, you can bring legal proceedings in either the Northern Irish or the English courts.